 The exchange between the prosecutor and automotive expert about the equipment used to analyze the tires was taken almost verbatim from an actual court transcript.
 The witness, asked how he analyzed the evidence, answered "I have a dual-column gas chromatograph, Hewlett-Packard model 5710a with flame analyzing detectors."
 The D.A. quipped, "Does that thing come turbo-charged?" and the witness answered, "Only on the floor models."
 This appears in lots of "funny things said in court" collections.

 The prison scenes were filmed at Lee Arrendale Correctional Institute in Alto, Georgia.
 Though depicted in the film, the prison has neither a death row or death chamber facility.
 The prison was also the setting for the movies Unshackled (2000) and Bad Boys (1983)

-The town square where the exteriors were shot is in Monticello, Georgia.
-Vinny and Mona stop in front of Lucy's Secondhand Store to check the tire knocking noise.
-This is an establishing shot for the town they are conducting the trial in and where Mona later gets Vinny's "ridiculous thing" - his red tux.
-The courthouse in the background is, in real life, Jasper County Superior Court in Monticello.
-Wahzoo City, Alabama, is a fictional town.
-However, there is a Yazoo City in Mississippi.
+Exteriors were shot in Monticello, Georgia.
+The scene where Vinny and Mona stop to check the tires in front of Lucy's Secondhand Store served as an establishing shot for the town where the trial takes place and where Mona later gets Vinny's red tux.
+The courthouse in the background is actually Jasper County Superior Court in Monticello.
+Wazoo, Alabama is a fictional town.
+There is, however, a Yazoo City in Mississippi.